sebastian-zieba/PACMAN/docs/source/quickstart.rst

 Example
 :::::::::::::::::::::::::::::::::::::::::

-Let's apply PACMAN on real observations of GJ1214.
-The planet was observed in HST GO13021 in 15 visits.
+Let's apply PACMAN on real observations of GJ 1214.
+The planet GJ 1214 b was observed in HST GO13021 in 15 visits.
-Let's just look at the last two visits (so which_visits = [13,14]) for simplicity.
+Let's just look at the last two visits (i.e., the two most recently taken visits) for simplicity.

 Download data